 We’ve gathered some housing tips from fellow international students and have included them below.

-For more detail on living on and off campus, view Housing
+For more detail on living on and off campus, homestay and housing consulting opportunities, view Housing.

 Bachelor: Small apartments, ideal for one person.
 They have a separate bathroom but kitchen and living room are usually a common area.